This game is designed to help new classmates to get to know each other's names, while playing, in the first lesson.

 Player A gets 1 point.

-You (addressing to the other students, but giving the floor to each in turns):
+You (addressing to the other players, but giving a word to each in turns):

 Who knows other famous men named Fyodor?